 For as we know, Adam went on to live for centuries, and as the earliest Church fathers rightly testify, he was neither cursed nor damned.
 The first man to experience that fate was Adam’s firstborn son Cain (Gen4:11).
-Through his parents’ folly and the punishment they had received, Cain’s soul like everyone else’s must inhabit a corrupted intellectual vessel (body and brain) with instincts alien and opposed to God’s law (Rom7:23-24).
+As a consequence of his parents’ folly, Cain’s soul like everyone else’s must inhabit a corrupted intellectual vessel (body and brain) with instincts alien and opposed to God’s law (Rom7:23-24).
 But in Cain’s case he was also dead in spirit, i.e., twice dead (Jude1:12).
-Body, soul and mind were united in evil, hateful towards God and humanity.
-He had succumbed to the Evil One; become a child of the devil and the archetype of a theologically eluded category of humanity.
+Body, soul and mind had become united in evil, hateful towards God and humanity.
+He had succumbed to the Evil One (Gen4:7); become a child of the devil (1Jn3:12) and the archetype of a theologically eluded third soteriological category of humanity.
 Counterintuitively, this is great news for all of us, as is the related Rom9 passage considered in thesis#10.
-If you’re not yet acquainted with The Little Book of Providence, that may well appear absurd.
-So it’s time for a ditty:
+If you’re not yet acquainted with The Little Book of Providence, this is likely to appear🤣.
+So, it’s time for a ditty:

 “A snake and trees,